lavary/laravel-menu/README.md

 ...
 ```

+## Publish the config

+Run this on the command line from the root of your project:

+    php artisan vendor:publish

+This will publish Laravel Menu config to ``config/laravel-menu/`` and views to the ``resources/views/laravel-menu/``

 ## Configuration

-You can adjust the behavior of the menu builder in `config/settings.php` file.
+You can adjust the behavior of the menu builder in `config/laravel-menu/settings.php` file.
 Currently it provide a few options out of the box:

 * **auto_activate** Automatically activates menu items based on the current URI
 * **activate_parents** Activates the parents of an active item